Subscribe to our news letter

 The Retail Media Opportunity: Why Every Retailer Is Now a Media Company

 The financial case for retail media is unambiguous.
-According to Equativ, sponsored product ads alone were projected to exceed $38 billion in 2025 (Equativ, 2025), and the broader US retail media market is projected to reach $71.09 billion in 2026 (eMarketer, 2026).
-Globally, Forrester forecasts the market will grow from $184 billion in 2025 to $312 billion by 2030, outpacing virtually every other advertising channel (Forrester, 2025).
+According to Equativ, sponsored product ads alone were projected to exceed $38 billion in 2025 (Equativ, 2025), and the broader US retail media market is projected to reach $71.09 billion in 2026, up 17.8% year over year (eMarketer, 2026).
+Globally, Forrester forecasts the market will grow from $184 billion in 2025 to $312 billion by 2030 at an 11% compound annual growth rate, reaching roughly twice the level of global television ad spending and outpacing virtually every other advertising channel (Forrester, 2025).

 High-Margin Revenue